Yorubaname/yorubaname-website/README.md

 Note, since the Yoruba Language makes extensive use of diacritics, your MySQL install needs to be configured to use UTF-8 in other to be able to handle the contents of the dictionary.
-If this is not done, the application won't start, because the bootstrap process inserts names which uses diacritics into the database, and if the encoding is not rightm the insertiong would fail.
-In such a case you would see an error similar in form to:
+If this is not done, the application won't start, because the bootstrap process inserts names which use diacritics into the database, and if the encoding is not right the insertiong would fail.
+In such a case you would see an error similar to:

 ```
 Caused by: java.sql.SQLException: Incorrect string value: '\xE1\xBB\x8D\xCD\x81l...' for column 'extended_meaning' at row 1